puruahalawat/FINAL-PROJECT/User documenatation.md

 - **Email**: support@healthplus.com
 - **Phone**: +1 (123) 456-7890
-- **Working Hours**: Monday to Friday, 9 AM to 6 PM EST.
 - **Feedback Form**: Available on the dashboard under the "Help" section.

 ---

 We hope you enjoy using HealthPlus!
+If you encounter any issues or have suggestions, don't hesitate to contact our support team.